What We Do

 Much of the research conducted by the Aquaculture & Enhancement Division has direct application to the shellfish industry, many of whom do not read peer-reviewed articles in scientific journals.
 Accordingly, we have sought ways to transfer knowledge and skills directly to the shellfish-aquaculture community and the community as a whole.
 Details of some of our current outreach and partnership activities can be found below.

-The first Milford Aquaculture Seminar (MAS) was held in 1975.
-It was a small gathering of Milford researchers and shellfish growers who convened to discuss issues of concern to the aquaculture industry.
+The first Milford Aquaculture Seminar (MAS) was held in 1975, when a small group of Milford researchers and shellfish growers convened to discuss issues of concern to the aquaculture industry.
 Since then, the meeting has expanded in size and breadth to include the scientific and academic communities, industry, ecosystem managers and the public.

-For information on past meetings, visit the meeting archive »
+For information on past meetings, visit the 2018 meeting website or the meeting archive »

 The NOAA Fisheries Milford Lab holds an open house annually in October to reach students and the community.
 The open house is a unique opportunity for the public to tour an active fisheries lab, interact with scientists, and see first-hand the types of research projects that are conducted and how they serve the shellfish aquaculture industry and the wider community.
 The lab is divided into a series of interactive stations, each demonstrating a research topic, and each with a scientist on hand to present the material and answer questions.
 Hands on activities are available for all age groups; highlights include the “Touch Tank”, an ocean chemistry experiment, fish printing, and the lab’s history.